Java application containers with Gradle and Rockcraft

 💡

-Alternatively, you could use the Gradle wrapper (gradlew) that comes with the project.
+You could also use the Gradle wrapper (gradlew) that comes with the project.
+In fact, using the Gradle wrapper is the recommended approach.

 Building application container images